 The admissions policies and procedures of University College reflect the special circumstances of part-time, adult students and vary by academic program.
 Students seeking admission to an undergraduate degree or certificate program should meet with an academic adviser in University College to discuss goals prior to submitting an application for admission.
 Formal admission is required of all students seeking an undergraduate degree or certificate in University College.

 To be considered for admission, applicants must have a high school diploma or its equivalent and have a minimum 2.7 grade point average in previous college work.
 Applicants with less than a 2.7 grade point average in previous college work will be asked to provide other evidence of ability to successfully complete college-level course work, which may include taking several courses prior to formal admission.

 Admission requirements for the Associate in Arts degree include a high school diploma or its equivalent; at least 6 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution; or at least 6 units of course work taken at University College with a minimum grade point average of 2.7.

 Admission requirements for the Bachelor of Science degree include a high school diploma or its equivalent; at least 12 units of transferable college-level course work with a minimum grade point average of 2.7 taken at another accredited institution; or at least 12 units of course work taken at University College with a minimum grade point average of 2.7.

 Admissions requirements for undergraduate certificate programs vary by program.

-For more detailed information about admission requirements for the Associate in Arts degree, Bachelor of Science degree, and undergraduate certificate programs, including application forms, please visit the University College website, come to University College located in January Hall, Room 20, or call 314-935-6700.
+For more detailed information about admission requirements for the Associate in Arts degree, Bachelor of Science degree, and undergraduate certificate programs, including application forms, please visit the University College website, come to University College located at the Washington University West Campus, 11 N. Jackson Road, Suite 1000 in Clayton, MO 63105, or call 314-935-6700.